 Is it a diesel truck?
 Turn off gas.
 Visa versa, turn off diesel for an employee that drives a gas-powered vehicle.
-At participating gas stations, can staff purchase items other than fuel?*

 Limit fuel purchases to the size of the fuel tank of the vehicle assigned to the card or driven by your employee.
 A thief cannot purchase 600 gallons if your limit is set to 25.